Relieve the pain of canker sores

 Posted: January 9, 2013

 Canker sores are painful and annoying - but that's obvious to anyone who suffers from them.
 These mouth ulcers can stop you in your tracks, and keep you from eating some of your favorite food and drinks.
-While there is actually no cure for these ulcers, and no one is entirely sure of where they come from, there are a few ways to possibly prevent them from ruining your day.
+While there is actually no permanent method to get rid of these ulcers, and no one is entirely sure of where they come from, there are a few ways to possibly prevent them from ruining your day.

 Why are they so painful?